gimse/SmsBot/README.md

 # SMS bot

 App that automatic answer sms with AI.
-Nonoperational because of api!
+(Not operational because of api!)

 ## Screencapture